MandBea-Media-Labs/cost-of-concrete/docs/admin-ui/phase-6-auth-and-rls-overview.md

 Planned batches for Phase 6:

 1. **Batch 1 – Schema & RLS Foundations** ✅
    - Create `user_profiles` table with `is_admin` flag.
    - Tighten RLS on `pages` so only admins can select/insert/update/delete.
    - Keep the existing public policy for viewing published pages.

 2. **Batch 2 – Login UI & Basic Flows** ✅
    - Add `/admin/login` page using shared UI components and Supabase auth.
    - Wire public header "Login" buttons (desktop + mobile) to `/admin/login`.
    - Add an admin **Logout** button in the admin layout header.

-3. **Batch 3 – Route Protection & 403 Page** ⏳
+3. **Batch 3 – Route Protection & 403 Page** ✅
-   - Global/route middleware to protect `/admin/*` routes.
+   - Global middleware protects all `/admin/*` routes via `app/middleware/admin-auth.global.ts` using an isomorphic (server + client) guard.
+   - On the **server**, `getAuthUserAndIsAdmin(event)` (in `server/utils/auth.ts`) resolves the current user and admin flag from Supabase to keep SSR output aligned with client-side behavior.
-   - Redirect unauthenticated users to `/admin/login?redirect=...`.
+   - Unauthenticated users are redirected to `/admin/login?redirect=...` both on SSR and SPA navigations.
-   - 403 page for logged-in non-admins.
+   - Authenticated non-admin users receive a 403 handled by the global `app/error.vue` page using `user_profiles.is_admin`.
+   - Verified via Playwright MCP: logged-out users hitting `/admin/pages` are redirected to the login page and admins land on `/admin/pages` with no hydration mismatches or console errors.

 4. **Batch 4 – API Admin Enforcement** ⏳
    - `requireAdmin` helper on the server side using `user_profiles.is_admin`.
    - Apply admin checks to `server/api/pages/*` endpoints.

 5. **Batch 5 – Auth & RLS Testing** ⏳
-   - Extend Playwright MCP tests and manual checklists for login/logout, protected routes, and non-admin behavior.
+   - Extend Playwright MCP tests and manual checklists for login/logout, protected routes, non-admin behavior, and API-level access control.

 ---